 Imaging and display technologies have improved greatly in the past few decades.
 High-end CRTs have been mostly replaced by four key imaging technologies:

 Liquid Crystal Displays (LCD)

-A electric current is passed through the glass substrates.
-Varying the current allows the LCD to modulate the passage of light to create a precise color.
+An electric current is passed through the glass substrates.
+Varying the current allows the LCD to modulate the passage of light to create a precise colour.
 If all subpixels are fully open, it creates a white light.

 Liquid crystal cells do not emit their own light and require backlighting.
-The liquid crystal cells can only vary the passage of light to create the desired color and subsequently an image.
+The liquid crystal cells can only vary the passage of light to create the desired colour and subsequently an image.

-This display technology is based on organic (carbon and hydrogen bonded) materials that emit light when an electric current is applied.
+This display technology is based on organic (carbon and hydrogen-bonded) materials that emit light when an electric current is applied.
 This is a solid-state display technology where energy passed through the organic sheet is released in the form of light, also known as electroluminescence.
-Colors can be controlled by carefully crating organic emission, however most manufacturers add red, green and blue films in the OLED stack.
+Colours can be controlled by carefully crating organic emission, however, most manufacturers add red, green and blue films in the OLED stack.
 There are two types of OLED panels: